Resources for Campus and Community Engagement

 - By participating in interactive workshops, rich discussions, and collaborations with experts, Community Engaged Scholars will develop capacity for community-engaged teaching with transformative curriculum and expertise in community-engaged scholarly activity that strengthens our democracy and contribute to the public good.

 Interested?
-Fill out the interest form here!
+Fill out the Fall 2024 registration form here!

 Please contact Faculty Fellow Dr. Mike Kopish at kopish@ohio.edu for more information.